Formal Public Tendering (Bidding Opportunity) Document

-Downloadable documents are in Adobe Acrobat PDF format.
+Downloadable documents may be in MS Word or Excel or Adobe Acrobat PDF format.
 To view PDF files, you will need Acrobat Reader.
 If you don't have Reader installed on your computer, simply click here to download it from Adobe.

-Purchasing Services does not accept responses via Internet, e-mail or fax except where the bid document specifically states one or more of these modes of response is acceptable.
+The City does not accept bid submissions via e-mail or fax except where the bid document specifically states one or more of these methods of response is acceptable.

-If you have questions about the bid, submit your question directly to the Purchasing Agent at email@example.com specifying the name and number of the bid document.
-All questions will be answered through addendum or as a clarification using a question and answer format.
+If you have questions about a specific bidding opportunity, submit your question as directed in the bid documents and specifying the name and number of the bid opportunity.
+Questions may be answered through the issuance of an addendum or as a clarification, using the question and answer feature in Bonfire.

-NOTE: Bidders must specify if their inquiry reveals a trade secret or process that should not be made public.
-The Buyer will make arrangements with the bidder for a confidential response if deemed necessary.
+NOTE: Bidders must specify if their inquiry reveals a trade secret or a process that should not be made public.
+The City Contact will make arrangements with the bidder for a confidential response if deemed necessary.

-It is the sole responsibility of the bidder to regularly check this webpage for addenda, questions and answers, and amendments.
+It is the sole responsibility of the bidder to regularly check for addenda, questions and answers, and addtional information.

-Until a competitive process is awarded, contact with any other city representative, including members of Council, Officers or employees of The City by any registered proponents regarding that project is not allowed except as directed in the procurement document.
-If a proponent contravenes this directive, this may result in their proposal being removed from consideration and may effect their ability to submit to future competitions.
+Until a bidding opportunity is awarded or cancelled, contact with any other City representative, including members of Council, Officers or employees of the City by any bidders regarding that project is not allowed except as directed in the procurement document.
+If a bidder contravenes this directive, this may result in their submission/proposal being removed from consideration and may effect their ability to submit to future competitions.

-As soon as practical after award, the name of the successful proponent will be posted to this website.
-Only Tender results will include the awarded contract value.
+As soon as practical after award, the name of the successful bidder and contract value will be posted publicly.

-All procurement documents issued by the City are the property of the City and may not be copied or sold to other parties without express authorization of the Manager, Purchasing Services.
+All opportunity documents issued by the City are the property of the City and may not be copied or sold to other parties without express authorization of the City's Purchasing Branch Manager.

-Proponents must not electronically alter any portion of downloaded documents with the exception of adding the information requested.
-To do so will invalidate the bidder's response.
+Bidders should not electronically alter any portion of downloaded documents with the exception of adding the information requested.
+To do so may invalidate the bidder's response.

-- Check this webpage regularly for addendum and questions & answers on active bids.
+- Check the original posting location regularly for addendum and questions and answers on active opportunities.